jdawgzim/AddRemoveSaUCE/README.md

 │   │   └── (at least one .txt file)

-Open the AddRemoveSaUCE.bat file and your can edit the saucepath and target lines to your directories so you don't have to enter them each time.
+Optional: Open the AddRemoveSaUCE.bat file and your can edit the saucepath and target lines to your directories so you don't have to enter them each time.